morlinbrot/shuttle/services/shuttle-crond/README.md

 - [ ] Let user pass their own route, combine the two
 - [ ] Make name of `set-schedule` router configurable
 - [ ] Use builder pattern for setting up and configuring the service

+# Meeting notes

+- Move what we have to shuttle-examples and rename, merge there.

+- shuttle-crond could/should be a community maintained service
+- "demon as a service"

+## Crond

+- Don't wrap around any framework
+- No injected shuttle resources b/c the runtime is limited

+## Future considerations

+- Consider how other workloads could be handled more generically, e.g. as explained in issue X
+- Run Rust functions?
+Rust business logic
+- Run WASM modules?
+- Run containers?